-If you receive an error when entering your Social Security number, refer to the frequently asked questions below.
-If you don't have a Social Security number or you would like help completing the application, you can apply in person at an Adult Education Office at ACC’s Highland or Eastview campus.
+If you don't have a Social Security number or you would like help completing the application, you can contact the Adult Education office.

 If you are 17 or 18 years old, you must upload a copy of a withdrawal letter from the last school you attended (if in Texas) or a letter from a parent if you were home-schooled, along with one of the following:

 View Adult Education Student Support for information about tutoring, disability accommodations, free Capital Metro passes, and more.